The last 6 winners of the ‘Pichichi’ award who weren’t Messi or Ronaldo

 No two players have ever dominated a league in the same way Lionel Messi and Cristiano Ronaldo slaughtered La Liga in their primes.

-Ronaldo left Madrid in 2018, and Messi finally left Barcelona in 2021, meaning that the award will have a new winner for the first time in over five years.
-Messi won eight and Ronaldo won three of the last 12, with Messi first picking it up in 2010.
+Ronaldo left Madrid in 2018, while Messi finally left Barcelona in 2021.
+In that time, Messi won eight and Ronaldo won three of the last 13, with Messi first picking it up in 2010.

-We’ve taken a look at the last five winners of the award who weren’t Messi or Ronaldo, and had to go back a fair few years…
+We’ve taken a look at the last six winners of the award who weren’t Messi or Ronaldo, and had to go back a fair few years…

 Samuel Eto’o (2005-06)